Undergraduate Resources

 General Education Requirements

-All Iowa State University Students must meet the U.S. Diversity Requirement and International Perspectives Requirement.
+All Iowa State University Students must meet the U.S. Cultures and Communities Requirement and International Perspectives Requirement.

 Each College also has general education requirements: